linz/linz-positionzpp-pcf/config/output_files/readme.txt

 and display KML formatted files.

 ================================================================================
-final_xxxx.snx - SINEX file of final coordinate calculation
+final_yyyydddx.snx - SINEX file of final coordinate calculation

 There is one final SINEX file for each input file that is successfully processed.
 The SINEX format is a standard format for representing the